 Sharing Credit Could be Problematic

 It’s pretty easy to keep your checking and savings accounts, retirement accounts, credit cards, and even car loans completely separate from your spouse’s.
 In fact, many couples take this route, especially if they come into the marriage with widely different income levels, assets, or money management styles.

 Still, even couples who keep their finances mostly separate may want to get a mortgage together.
 When you apply for a mortgage together, you can often qualify for a bigger loan, since both incomes count.
-But in this case, it may be better to apply for a mortgage on your own.
-You’ll get a better interest rate than if you add your fiance’s bad credit to the mix.

 Other Problems with Sharing Assets